zuzuc/zuzuc/README.md

-## Hi, I´m Franziska (she/her) 👋
+## Hi, I´m Franziska 👋

  <br/>
+🔭 I´m an analytical and creative web developer, who started her development journey in February 2021.

-I am an analytical and creative web developer with an interdisciplinary background.
-With more than 3 years of experience in building design systems and pattern libraries in native web technologies (HTML, CSS, Vanilla JavaScript) as well as React, I am currently expanding more in the area of Web Accessibility.
+💻 I have more than 3 years of experience in building design systems and pattern libraries in native web technologies (HTML, CSS, Vanilla JavaScript) as well as React.

+🌱 I am currently expanding more in the area of Web Accessibility.

 <br/>